 - You will now be presented with your token.
 Congrats, you now have access to the Okta API!
 Copy this value and keep it handy as you’ll need it in a moment.

 STEP 2: CREATE YOUR OKTA API REQUEST URL

 We’ll first follow the documentation to get a list of users in your organization.

 Putting it all together, we get the full API Request URL:

 STEP 3: PULL OKTA API DATA INTO SHEETS

-We can now enter our values into API Connector and start importing Okta data into Google Sheets.
+Now let’s add our values into API Connector and import Okta data into Google Sheets!

 - Under Headers, enter three sets of key-value pairs like this: